-The SWAM capability discovers software installed on devices operating on an Agency's network that are categorized as endpoints.
-6 A complete, accurate, and timely software inventory is essential to support awareness and effective control of software vulnerabilities and security configuration settings.
+The SWAM capability discovers software installed on devices operating on an agency's network that are categorized as endpoints.10 A complete, accurate, and timely software inventory is essential to support awareness and effective control of software vulnerabilities and security configuration settings.

-SWAM establishes and maintains a software inventory to include, but not limited to, the following key attributes:
+SWAM establishes and maintains a software inventory including, but not limited to, the following key attributes:

-- UIDs that allow analysts to quickly identify specific software running on the network - Manufacturing information such vendor and product name, as well as versioning information
+- UIDs that allow analysts to quickly identify specific software running on the network - Manufacturing information such as vendor and product name, as well as versioning information.

-SWAM also establishes and maintains the actual inventory of all software in accordance with data currency requirements (timely, recurring inventory updates), along with information needed to physically locate the software (i.e., device/MDR associations) in order to enable risk assessment and mitigation activities.
+SWAM also establishes and maintains the actual inventory of all software in accordance with data currency requirements (timely, recurring inventory updates), along with information needed to physically locate the software (i.e., device/MDR associations) to enable RA and mitigation activities.

-The capability to maintain and update an authoritative software inventory, including attribute information, is intended to satisfy key Federal requirements to manage software within the enterprise, as stipulated in the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) and the NIST 800-53 controls.7
+The capability to maintain and update an authoritative software inventory, including attribute information, is intended to satisfy key federal requirements to manage software within the enterprise, as stipulated in the NIST Cybersecurity Framework (CSF) and the NIST 800-53 controls.11

 The SWAM capability includes the AEC sub-capability, which restricts the installation and execution of software applications that are not authorized to be on the device or information system (per agency policy).

 The following are the SWAM functions:

-- 1. Detect Installed Software supports the collection of SWAM information on endpoint devices by identifying and detecting installed software through ad-hoc and/or automated scans with credentials sufficient to produce complete and accurate inventories. - 2.
-Restrict Changes to Authorized Users requires agency-defined privileges for modification of the SWAM capability's administrative functionality. - Remove Installed Software removes installed software upon administrative action by an authorized user (e.g., remove installed software detected on an endpoint that is known to be unauthorized or unapproved).
+- 1. Detect Installed Software supports the collection of SWAM information on endpoint devices by identifying and detecting installed software through ad hoc and/or automated scans with credentials sufficient to produce complete and accurate inventories. - 2.
+Restrict Changes to Authorized Users requires agency-defined privileges for modification of the SWAM capability's administrative functionality. - 3.
+Remove Installed Software removes installed software upon administrative action by an authorized user (e.g., remove installed software detected on an endpoint that is known to be unauthorized or unapproved). - 4.
+Maintain and Report CDM SWAM Data maintains the inventory of installed software on the agency network, including actual-state information (devices installed on, time detected, etc.) and software component information (software vendor name, product name, and version details).
+This function also reports on the current software inventory to the CDM dashboards.